cloudfoundry/stratos/docs/contributing_guide.md

 ```

 Key technologies:
-- Angular 20 with standalone components
+- Angular with standalone components (see `package.json` for the exact version)
 - NgRx for state management
 - RxJS for reactive programming
 - Tailwind CSS for styling (preferred for new code)